Let’s look at what science tells us about a rapidly-growing health moment, Halth At Every Size (HAES).

 The HAES approach draws on concepts outlined in the works of Lindo Bacon, PhD.
 Its core principles include:

-Benefits of the Health at Every Size approach
+The Benefits of the Health at Every Size Approach

 - Healthier relationships with food and exercise.
 The HAES approach promotes eating and exercise as means to well-being and prioritizes individual needs, pleasures and preferences over external diets or weight control plans.
 This approach is in line with research indicating that restrictive diets focused on weight loss are often correlated with negative health outcomes and even eating disorder diagnoses.

 - More respectful care.
 The HAES approach is a tool for combating weight stigma and decreasing discrimination based on a person’s weight.
 It offers a framework for healthcare and public policy that respect and value all bodies, and that do not view weight as a primary determinant of health.

 - A social justice lens.
 The HAES approach explicitly acknowledges that racism, sexism, ableism and other forms of societal oppression are intertwined with weight stigma and discrimination.
 By advocating for a more inclusive and empowering model of health, the HAES approach also combats discrimination on the basis of these oppressed identities and supports an intersectional approach to body positivity.

 Though healthcare professions and society at large still have a long way to go on these vital issues, the HAES approach offers a model for meaningful, sustainable progress.